 This simple almond-flavoured cake is incredibly light.
 Quickly blitz the ingredients together in a food processor, dollop half the mixture in the tin and scatter with raspberries.
 Spread the rest of the batter on top, then sprinkle over flaked almonds, and bake.

-Every hero deserves an iced medal cookie, and there is no better way to salute the dad in your life than with a bit of homemade arts and crafts.
+Every hero deserves an iced medal cookie, and there is no better way to commend the father figure in your life than with a bit of homemade arts and crafts.
 Little hands will love getting stuck into this creative project, just prepare yourself for a bit of a glitter explosion.

 No special cutter is needed for these beautiful biscuits, and there are plenty of little jobs for young cooks to help out with.
 Let the kids get busy piping jam and drizzling icing, they might not look perfect but they will be made with lots of love.

-This five-star rated recipe is pretty much a guaranteed hit for any chocolate fan.
-Let the children decorate these chocolate treats with poppa’s favourite sweets or nuts for a personal touch.
-There should be plenty to go round, so the kids will just have to hope that dad’s the sharing kind.
+This highly rated recipe is pretty much a guaranteed hit for any chocolate fan.
+Let the children decorate these cupcake treats with Dad’s favourite sweets or nuts for a more personal touch.
+There should be plenty to go round, so everyone can enjoy them.

 Will you be making something special this Father's Day?
-Or have you tried one of our recipes?
 We'd love to hear how it went...